 One of Wren’s lovely aunts gave Wren this skirt for her birthday.
 Isn’t it wonderful, funky and fun?
 We love it!
 Here are some more designs by Pretty Me:

 Don’t you know a little girl who would just delight in wearing one of these?
 They make me smile.
 You?

 Although I’m not a huge fan of kids music, I do love singing and listening to lullabies.
 My favorite collection is one beautifully created by a friend of ours, Gretchen Eichberger-Kudlack.
-A big shout out to Gretchen for her creativity, beauty and artistry.
+A big shout out to Gretchen for her creativity, beauty and artistry as these songs are great for sleeping and also a king bed size canada so you can sleep with your little ones comfortably.
 And to sweet Gwen for being such an inspiration.
 “The idea was conceived after I gave birth to my daughter Gwendolyn,” said Eichberger-Kudlack.
 “The first half starts off with playful and happy songs, based around folk music, and it gradually winds down and relaxes, ending with a Bach piano piece.”

 I’m clearly not the only one enjoying it… The CD was named an Honors Award Winner in the 2008 National Parenting Publications Awards (NAPPA).
 You can listen to the CD and purchase it here.
 Portions of the album’s proceeds will benefit music education programs in northern rural Michigan.
 Bonus!
 Why not buy several to have on hand for baby gifts?